trOnk12/rijksmusem/documentation/README.md

             .withZoneId("ZONEID_PROVIDED_BY_PIM")
             .build()
 ```
-Ad server and zoneId will be provided to you by an Adswizz PIM.
+Ad server and zoneId will be provided to you by an AdsWizz PIM.

 After this point you need create an AdRequestConnection object and call requestAds with the ad request object.